fltk/fltk/README.OSX.txt

 Remove Fluid and other possibly utilities:

-  sudo rm -r /Developer/Applications/Utilities/
+  sudo rm -r /Developer/Applications/Utilities/FLTK/

  Installing FLTK
 -----------------

+When distributing FLTK applications, the FLTK frameworks should be made part of the application package.
+For development however, it is very convenient to have the Release-mode Frameworks in a standard location.

-All FLTK frameworks should be copied from "./ide/Xcode3/build/Debug/" or "./ide/Xcode3/build/Release/" to "/Library/Frameworks/".
-All required FLTK header files will be at "/Library/Frameworks/fltk.framework/Headers/" which should be added to the header search path.
+For Xcode project template use, all FLTK frameworks should be copied from "./ide/Xcode3/build/Release/" to "/Library/Frameworks/".
+The FLTK header files for all FLTK frameworks will then be at "/Library/Frameworks/fltk.framework/ Headers/".
+Add this path to the header search path of your projects.

-  sudo cp -R ide/Xcode3/build/Debug/fltk*.framework /Library/Frameworks/
+  sudo cp -R ide/Xcode3/build/Release/fltk*.framework /Library/Frameworks/

 Many FLTK applications will use Fluid, the FLTK User Interface builder, to generate C++ source code from .fl resource files.
 Add Fluid to the developer
 tools:

   sudo mkdir /Developer/Applications/Utilities/FLTK/
-  sudo cp -R ide/Xcode3/build/Debug/Fluid.app /Developer/Applications/Utilities/FLTK/
+  sudo cp -R ide/Xcode3/build/Release/Fluid.app /Developer/Applications/Utilities/FLTK/

  Installing Little Helpers